top of page

 • Mapping out the site structure and user journey

-This phase ensures your website isn’t just pretty but effective.
-Some agencies charge a flat fee for this, others bundle it with design.
+This phase ensures your website isn’t just pretty, but also effective.
+Some agencies charge a flat fee for this, and others bundle it with design.

 2. Design and Development

-This is the meat of the project.
+This is the bulk of designer's work.
 It covers:

 • Custom graphics and branding